 There are so many ways out there to drive traffic to your blog for free.
 I have not tried them all because it can be quite overwhelming.
 See the platforms that work for you and do them really well.

-Finally, you need Google Analytics in your site.
+Finally, you need Google Analytics on your site.
 As a matter of fact, every blogger needs it.
 You will want to know how your effort is driving traffic to your blog, won’t you?
 Well, Google Analytics will stop you from wondering how your blog is doing.
-Head over to Google + and sign up for Google analytics account and follow the step by step process to install it on your site.
+Head over to Google + and sign up for Google Analytics account and follow the step by step process to install it on your site.